LIBDSCI350m-Fall25/group2/pages/dmpplan.md

 ### Storage and Backup

 Our project is stored on a Google drive shared amongst our group.
-The code for the website is stored in a Github repository and hosted on Github sheets.
-We also have the github repository cloned as a local git repository on a group member's computer.
+The code for the website is stored in a GitHub repository and hosted on GitHub sheets.
+We also have the GitHub repository cloned as a local git repository on a group member's computer.

 ### Data Sharing